clarkt3/zero-to-mastery-ml/README.md

 ## Quick links

 * 🎥 Watch the [first 10 hours of the course on YouTube](https://youtu.be/r67SfaiYaDI).
-* 📚 Read the materials of the course in a [beautiful online book](https://dev.mrdbourke.com/zero-to-mastery-ml/).
+* 📚 Read the course materials in a [beautiful online book](https://dev.mrdbourke.com/zero-to-mastery-ml/).
 * 🤔 Found something wrong with the code?
 Leave an [issue](https://github.com/mrdbourke/zero-to-mastery-ml/issues).
 * ❓ Got a question?
 [Post a discussion](https://github.com/mrdbourke/zero-to-mastery-ml/discussions) (see the [question template](https://github.com/mrdbourke/zero-to-mastery-ml/discussions/48)).